Bhatta PsychotherapyDiscover inner peace

 Book

-Compare DBT-informed skills and Internal Family Systems — who each helps, how we integrate both in Kathmandu and online therapy.
+Compare DBT-informed skills and Internal Family Systems (IFS) therapy in Kathmandu and online — who each helps and how Bhatta Psychotherapy integrates both.

 Share only if you are comfortable — general information, not personal medical advice.